cashbox-laravel/sber-qr/README.md

 > The driver is in a state of development.
 > If you have an opportunity to help in development, please write to us.

-## About Cashier Provider
+## About Cashbox

 `Cashier` provides an expressive and user-friendly interface for managing billing and payment verification services.
 We believe that development should be an enjoyable, creative experience to be truly rewarding.
-`Cashier Provider` tries to ease development by simplifying the tasks of adding payment systems to a web application.
+`Cashbox` tries to ease development by simplifying the tasks of adding payment systems to a web application.

 The project contains some ready-made solutions of payment systems, but you can offer your own.